nikkomiu/blog/content/guides/golang-graphql-ent/01-project-setup.md

 git init .
 ```

+{{< commit-ref repo="nikkomiu/gentql" sha="202d14dd3f05a8c643665f82fca49cd061ebd831" />}}

 ## Create the Root Command

 Lets, start by creating `cmd/cmd.go` where we will define the root level command for the app.
-This app will have multiple subcommands, so to make our lives a bit easier I'm going to use the
+This app will have multiple sub-commands, so to make our lives a bit easier I'm going to use the
 [cobra](https://github.com/spf13/cobra) package to manage commands, flags, autocomplete, help, etc.

 ```go {file="cmd/cmd.go"}